EricSmekens/node-serial-obd/README.md

 * Only tested on Ubuntu
 * Only tested with rfcomm, and not with actual serial port yet.
 * Only tested on ELM327 devices.
-* --WORK IN PROGRESS-- For the moment communicates with /dev/rfcomm0.
 * Not all OBD-II Commands are implemented yet.

-## This is an alpha version, so don't expect it to work without changing code.

 # Pre-requests
 * If it's a Bluetooth ELM327, then it should already be paired and connected with rfcomm connect!
 # Install
 `npm install node-serial-obd`
 # Documentation

 ## Basic usage

 ```javascript